codeconsortium/CCDNComponentCrumbTrailBundle/Resources/doc/Install.md

 ## Installation:

-Installation takes only 6 steps:
+Installation takes only 7 steps:

 1. Download and install the dependencies.
 2. Register bundles with autoload.php.
 3. Register bundles with AppKernel.php.
 4. Run vendors install script.
+5. Update your app/config/config.yml.
-5. Symlink assets to your public web directory.
+6. Symlink assets to your public web directory.
-6. Warmup the cache.
+7. Warmup the cache.

 ### Step 1: Download and install the dependencies.